ositaka/design-code-tips-v2/src/pages/code/2021-08-23-how-to-scale-a-svg-with-css-only.md

 ## Here is the result

-(you can resize your browser's window to see the magic happening)
+You can resize your browser's window to see the magic happening.

 <iframe src="https://codepen.io/ositaka/full/MWmwWeP" frameborder="0" allowfullscreen="false" width="100%" height="600px"></iframe>